Understanding Peace and Honor on a Gettysburg Battlefield Tour

 Gettysburg was a massive blow to both sides, even the victorious North.
 But it was also disastrous to the town.

-This small town of 2,400 residents were left to tend to the 21,000 wounded left behind, clean up the town, bury the dead (including thousands of dead animals), and help those coming into town for years later searching for loved ones.
+This small town of 2,400 residents was left to tend to the 21,000 wounded left behind, clean up the town, bury the dead (including thousands of dead animals), and help those coming into town for years later searching for loved ones.

 Miraculously only one civilian was killed by a stray bullet through her window.